 \subsection{Ablations}

 \paragraph{Guiding Augmentations.} We study the effect of using guiding augmentations on Something-Else in Table~\ref{tab:ablation_loss}.
-Using $L_{out}$ already improves performance over supervised training which is consistent with the findings in supervised contrastive learning~\cite{khosla2020supervised, han2020self}.
+Using $L_{out}$ already improves performance over supervised training, consistent with the findings in supervised contrastive learning~\cite{khosla2020supervised, han2020self}.
 Introducing verb-specific guidance via temporal gradients and especially our proposed object mixing augmentations boosts the performance further by $3.6\%$.
-This demonstrates that OAP with guiding augmentations enchances generalization of a backbone like S3D without requiring any additional parameters.
+This demonstrates that OAP with guiding augmentations enhances the generalization of a backbone like S3D without requiring additional parameters.

 \paragraph{Active Object Prompting.} We thoroughly ablate various learnable prompting strategies in Tab.~\ref{tab:ablation_aop} on EPIC100-OV.
-ViT-B/16 has been used as the image encoder for all the experiments.
-For the rows where the context prompts are not learnable we use the fixed prompt~\emph{"a picture of a <object>."}.
+ViT-B/16 has been used as the image encoder for all experiments here.
+For the rows where the context prompts are not learnable, we use the fixed prompt~\emph{“A picture of a <object>.” }.
 Introducing the HOI detector to generate active object crops improves HM by $3.1\%$ over using full images.
 Our AOP mainly consists of two proposals -- fine-tuning base object vocabulary and conditioning context prompts on verb representations from the video.
 Most of the gain in Tab.~\ref{tab:ablation_aop} comes from these two proposals.
-Fine-tuning $\mathcal{O}_{base}$ is expected to improve closed set performance but we also find $2\%$ improvement over novel categories.
+Fine-tuning $\mathcal{O}_{base}$ is expected to improve closed set performance, but we also find $2\%$ improvement over novel categories.
 This alludes to the fact that learning object names decreases false positives when tasked to predict a novel category.
 Verb-conditioned prompting brings further improvement of $3.9\%$ in HM.
-In particular, it boosts the performance over base categories which is consistent with the findings of conditional prompting learning~\cite{zhou2022conditional, zhou2022learning}.
+In particular, it boosts the performance over base categories, which is consistent with the findings of conditional prompting learning~\cite{zhou2022conditional, zhou2022learning}.

 Next, we analyze using temporal modeling on top of the CLIP features.
-Similar to C4~\cite{ju2022prompting}, we add a single layer transformer having 8 heads over the per-frame CLIP features.
+Similar to C4~\cite{ju2022prompting}, we add a single-layer transformer with eight heads over the per-frame CLIP features.
 As expected, the model overfits to the base categories seen during training, only achieving $4.8\%$ over novel categories.
-Finally, we ensemble the predictions of the best performing model on base (\emph{AOP-Base}) and novel (\emph{AOP-Novel}) categories to obtain the best HM.
+Finally, we ensemble the predictions of the best-performing model on base (\emph{AOP-Base}) and novel (\emph{AOP-Novel}) categories to obtain the best HM.